 Planning Successful Community-Based Food Projects

 Originally created by Hugh Joseph and Barbara Rusmore for the Community Food Security Coalition, the updated version of this guide offers concrete advice, definitions, and a road map to planning a successful Community Food Project.
 Download the guide here.

 Community Food Projects Guides

-Electrictronic Submissions Guide - A guide that walks through the process of submitting grants through Grants.gov
+Electrictronic Submissions Guide and FY2019 Advisory - A guide that walks through the process of submitting grants through Grants.gov